jtmoon79/si_trace_print/README.md

 ←main: goodbye from main (this is not indented!)
 ```

-Explictly call `stack_offset_set` near the beginning of the thread.
+Explicitly call `stack_offset_set` near the beginning of the thread.

 ```rust
 use si_trace_print::{